contiva/cloud-connector-helper/README.md

 ## Supported Distributions

-The script is compatible with Linux distributions that use the RPM Package Manager and `systemd` as their init system.
+The script is compatible with Linux distributions on `x86_64` that use the RPM Package Manager and `systemd` as their init system.
 These distributions include:

 - Red Hat Enterprise Linux (RHEL)
 - CentOS